 Additionally, many people hold the belief that domestic violence is strictly a private matter.
 What happens within a couple’s marriage, for example, is their business and only their business, and to meddle is taboo.
 As a result, there are still many, many people who believe that it is inappropriate to intervene in domestic disputes.
-It’s highly likely that this is one reason why domestic violence is so underreported in the United States, and probably abroad, too.
+This is likely one reason why domestic violence is so underreported in the United States, and probably abroad, too.
 What many don’t realize is that failing to intervene, in effect, can allow abuse to continue.

 Religion, too, can play a role in the perpetuation of domestic violence.
-Many religions, worldwide, teach that a woman’s role within an intimate partner relationship is to be submissive and obedient to her husband, and that it is a man’s right to discipline his wife in any way he sees appropriate.
-Many likely use these beliefs to justify abuse.
+Many religions, worldwide, teach that a woman’s role within an intimate partner relationship is to be submissive and obedient to her husband and that it is a man’s right to discipline his wife in any way he sees appropriate.
+Much likely use these beliefs to justify abuse.

 While many video games include general violence in games depicting war, for example, others directly involve violence against women.
-In ‘Grand Theft Auto, for example, an extremely popular video game, sexual assault and violence against women are dominant themes.
-In this game, players can not only choose to pay female characters to perform sexual acts, but are also given the option to kill the women are even incentivized to do so.
+In ‘Grand Theft Auto, for example, an extremely popular video game, sexual assault, and violence against women are dominant themes.
+In this game, players can not only choose to play female characters to perform sexual acts but are also given the option to kill the women and are even incentivized to do so.
 As aforementioned, violence is prevalent, too, in popular movies and TV series.
 Long-term exposure to such violence increases the acceptance of it in daily life.

 Some studies have even shown that those who regularly play such violent video games, or witness violent behavior via other media tend to engage in violent behavior, themselves.
 Perhaps the most disturbing tendency in our media, however, is the pairing of violence with humor.
 In a 2011 episode of the popular animated series Family Guy, for example, an abusive relationship was depicted that included the beating of a female character.

-Her beating was portrayed in a positive manner.
+Her beating was portrayed positively.
 By seeing such violence in a lighthearted, even enjoyable way, the public becomes desensitized to the seriousness of domestic violence.
 Such examples send the message that aggressive and violent behaviors are acceptable.

-Laws and Politics: As we touched on earlier in this course, definitions of domestic violence and what constitutes as such vary state-to-state.
+Laws and Politics: As we touched on earlier in this course, definitions of domestic violence and what constitutes such vary state-to-state.
 Some states maintain all-inclusive definitions, and very strict laws, while others maintain less strict enforcement, such as a misdemeanor versus a felony charge.
-In states in which domestic violence is a less serious offence, certain acts of violence may not only be legal, but also perceived as acceptable.
+In states in which domestic violence is a less serious offense, certain acts of violence may not only be legal but also perceived as acceptable.